breaddevil/online-bdd/README.md

 Create tests and run them through a web interface

-I put together this basic website for a client so that he can create/edit features online (without git,ftp,..) and have immediate feedback.
+I put together this basic website for a client so that he can create/edit features online (without ftp, file transfer over email, ...) and have immediate feedback.

 There are 2 parts in this project: